lyczak/grourdle/README.md

 2. `make run` from the root directory.
 3. Navigate to https://localhost:1312
 4. Open a few tabs and join the same game to play against some friends (or yourself).

+This project uses [Erlang.mk](https://erlang.mk) so releases can always be run using `make run`, tests can be run using `make tests`, and docs can be generated using `make docs`.
+HTML documentation can be found in the `docs` folder.